neuroimaginador/neuroimaginador.github.io/content/publication/2006-01-01_Enhanced_maxcut_clus/index.md

 - admin
 - Juan Miguel Ortiz-de-Lazcano-Lobato
 publication_types: '1'
 publication: ESANN 2006 Proceedings - 14th European Symposium on Artificial Neural Networks, _pp.
 25--30_
-publication_short: 'ESANN 2006'
+publication_short: ESANN 2006
 doi: ''
 abstract: In this work a new algorithm to improve the performance of optimization methods, by means of avoiding certain local optima, is described.
 Its theoretical